The Combray of Proust

 Combray is the fictional town created by Proust in In Search of Lost Time where the first scenes of the novel take place.
 This little town is to some degree an invention of Proust’s but also contains traces of his childhood stays in Illiers, where his father was born.
 In 1971, to mark the centennial of Proust’s birth, the little town of Illiers, in a brilliant marketing move, officially changed its name to Illiers-Combray.
 This may be a unique example of a real town taking its name from a work of fiction.
 The main locales of the little town I include are the Maison Tante Léonie, Le Pré Catelan, Le Loir River, and the Church of St. Jacques.

 Le Pré Catelan

 Jules Amiot created the Pré Catelan Garden in Illiers-Combray, also known as the Jardin Marcel Proust.
-He named his harden after a section of the Bois de Boulogne in Paris.
+He named his garden after a section of the Bois de Boulogne in Paris.
 Although this Pré Catelan was nowhere near the size of the size of the one in the capital, for the little town of Illiers its proportions were massive.
 Proust makes his uncle's garden that of Swann in his novel and is seen often in Du côté de chez Swann.

 La Maison de Tante Léonie